Lina Heydrich: Family

 Lina Heydrich gave birth to two sons, Klaus (born 17 June 1933) and Heider (born 23 December 1934).
 By the late 1930s, the duties of Reinhard Heydrich led him to work long hours and often be away from home.
 This left Lina at home with the children and having to run the household alone.
 This placed a serious strain on their marriage that nearly resulted in divorce.
 However, the reconciled Heydrich couple had another child, a daughter named Silke (born 9 April 1939).
 Reinhard proudly showed off his baby daughter and they had a close relationship.

 In 1941 the family moved to the Lower Castle of Panenské Břežany (Czech:Dolní zámek v Panenských Břežanech) which was originally owned by Ferdinand Bloch-Bauer, a Jewish magnate in the European sugar industry.
 Following the Nazi occupation of Czechoslovakia in 1939, his property was confiscated by the Nazis after he fled to Switzerland.
 From 1939 to 1942 the Lower Castle was the official residence of the Reichsprotektor of Bohemia and Moravia and their families.
 Konstantin von Neurath lived there until 1941 before Heydrich took over.
 Their neighbor in the Upper Castle (Horní zámek) was Karl Hermann Frank, the Higher SS and police leader and Minister of State for Bohemia and Moravia.

-Following the assassination of her husband in Operation Anthropoid in May-June 1942, Hitler gave Lina the country estate in recognition of his service.
+Following the assassination of her husband in Operation Anthropoid in May–June 1942, Hitler gave Lina the country estate in recognition of his service.
 It was given the German name of Jungfern-Breschan.
 Himmler arranged for approximately 30 Jewish forced labourers to work at the estate.
 According to the post-war testament of survivors, she physically abused them.
 The Heydrichs' fourth child, a daughter named Marte, was born on 23 July 1942; six weeks after the death of Heydrich.
 Lina sold the other family properties, including the home in Berlin and the hunting lodge near Nauen in the autumn of 1942.

 On 24 October 1943, Heydrich's elder son Klaus died as a result of a traffic accident outside Jungfern-Breschan.
 On that day, he and his brother were cycling around the estate's grounds.
 On seeing the driveway gates were open, Klaus rode out into the road where he was struck by a small truck.
 Klaus died from his injuries later that afternoon and his body was buried in the garden of the estate.
-Lina wanted to have the driver and passengers shot but the investigation found the driver not guilty.
+Lina wanted to have the driver and passengers executed, but the investigation acquitted them.

 The Heydrich family lived at Jungfern-Breschan until April 1945 when they, along with many other Germans, fled the area before the arrival of the advancing Soviet Red Army.
 The family made it to Bavaria and then moved back to the island of Fehmarn where they were allowed to live in their house after the British Army moved out that same year.